Have your kids make these adorable Reindeer Footprint Christmas Cards to give to friends and relatives this holiday season.

 Kids just LOVE making handprint and footprint art, and parents and grandparents love receiving it.
 It’s so sweet to have those cute little hands and feet preserved in a piece of art that a child has made.

-My daycare kids also love making homemade Christmas cards to go along with the gifts they’ve made with their parents for Christmas.
+My daycare kids also love making homemade Christmas cards o go along with the homemade gifts they’ve made for their parents for Christmas.

 How to Make a Reindeer Footprint Christmas Card